Ph.D. in Spanish, Literary and Cultural Studies

-The Literary and Cultural Studies track emphasizes cultural production, distribution, and reception, both written and visual, with an emphasis on both critical theory and pedagogy.
+The Literary and Cultural Studies track focuses on the production, distribution, and reception of written and visual cultural texts with an emphasis on critical theory and pedagogy.
 The Ph.D. program encompasses a range of theoretical frameworks and perspectives that reflect the research expertise of our professionally active faculty.
 As a community of engaged scholars, we are committed to providing our graduate students with opportunities for intellectual growth, critical and analytical skill-building, a solid theoretical foundation, and the professional preparation needed for careers in and outside of academia.

 All prospective Ph.D. candidates must hold an M.A. or an equivalent degree in Spanish, Hispanic Studies, or similar.
 Admission to the Ph.D. program in Spanish at Texas Tech is selective, and all applicants are required to follow the same procedures.